krknopp/docker-nginx-node/README.md

 GIT_BRANCH - Git branch
 GIT_HOSTS - HOSTS file entry, if needed
 NODE_PREP - Required command to tell node to build html
+HTPASSWD - populated if site should be protected by htpasswd file

 **Amazon SES Information (used by ssmtp)**
 SESmailhub - SMTP Server